 Students, faculty, and staff working closely together in a face-to-face setting is a centerpiece of the teaching and learning environment at Pomona College.
-Occasionally circumstances arise that prevent students or faculty members from being in the classroom and so, as we move forward to a safe return to campus this Fall Semester, our goal is to leverage lessons learned from this past year and a half of teaching online in order to be better prepared for any possible disruptions.
+Occasionally circumstances arise that prevent students or faculty members from being in the classroom and so, as we move forward to a safe return to campus this Spring Semester, our goal is to leverage lessons learned from these past two years of teaching online in order to be better prepared for any possible disruptions.

 Whether you’re a new or returning member of the Pomona community, this guide is designed to provide information on available resources, and how the resources might be used.
 The information presented is taken from research-based practices as well as from the insights of our own faculty and students from the 2020-21 academic year.